 This course presents an overview of cultural formation in East Asia, beginning with the emergence of civilization in continental East Asia.
 It gives students an opportunity to examine important achievements of classical East Asian traditional thought about society.
 Reviewing characteristic patterns of East Asian social life as studied through social sciences, the class prepares students to analyze features of social organization pertinent to understanding contemporary transformations of East Asian culture.

-CIEE recommends that students interested in enrolling in the beginning Japanese language course, Japanese 1-A, have some previous familiarity with Japanese characters and learning approaches to Japanese language prior to enrolling in the course.
-As the Japanese 1-A course is very intensive, students not prepared to memorize vocabulary and grammar four to six hours each evening following their classes may find passing the course of great difficulty.
-This basic introductory course is designed for students with no or little background in Japanese.
-The goal is to give them daily survival skills in Japanese by integrating speaking, listening, reading, and writing.
+Although Japanese 1 is a basic introductory course designed for students with little or no background in Japanese, CIEE recommends that students interested in enrolling it, have some previous familiarity with Japanese characters and learning approaches to Japanese language.
+As the Japanese 1 course is very intensive, students not prepared to memorize vocabulary and grammar four to six hours each evening following their classes may find passing it to be very difficult.
+The goal of the course is to help students acquire daily survival skills in Japanese by integrating speaking, listening, reading, and writing.
 Emphasis is put on the thorough mastery of basic functional grammar of Japanese through oral practice.
-By the end of this course, students are able to handle various daily conversational situations and read and write simple texts with hiragana and katakana, as well as approximately 50 kanji (Chinese characters) for production and recognition.
+By the end of this course, students are able to handle various daily conversational situations and read and write simple texts with Hiragana and Katakana, as well as approximately 50 Kanji (Chinese characters) for production and recognition.